Charli Baltimore

-Tiffany Lane (born August 16, 1974), better known by her stage name Charli Baltimore, is an American rapper, and television personality.
+Tiffany Lane Jarmon (born August 16, 1973), better known by her stage name Charli Baltimore, is an American rapper, and television personality.
 Her stage name is taken from Geena Davis's character in the film The Long Kiss Goodnight.

 Career

 Charli Baltimore began her musical career when she met the Notorious B.I.G. in the winter of 1995, and they became involved in a romantic relationship.
 Several months into their relationship, she left him a voicemail of a rap verse that she had written and he began encouraging her to pursue a career in rap music.

 Following the death of B.I.G., Baltimore continued her career in the industry, booking several modeling jobs and creating a number of hip-hop and R&B songs including "Money", with Gamble and Huff, and "Stand Up", which rose to the top ten of the Billboard Magazine "Hot Rap Singles Chart".
 Despite her moderate success on the charts, Baltimore's first studio album Cold as Ice was never released.